 My point here is that even though Python is not as performant as Java or C, if things have really crawled to a halt, blaming the language should be a last resort.
 I’ve been successful in troubleshooting a few Java performance issues in the past as well, and they always boiled down to a bug in our codebase.

 Python’s original design goals were to create a scripting language emphasizing simplicity, readable code and developer productivity.
-As we’ve seen, although high performance wasn’t an original design goal, the scientific and data science communities contributed libraries based on C and other high performance languages.
+As we’ve seen, although high performance wasn’t an original design goal, the scientific and data science communities contributed libraries based on C and other high-performance languages.

-Still, the core Python development team are working to improve the performance of “native” Python.
+Still, the core Python development team is working to improve the performance of “native” Python.
 For this subject, I can strongly recommend a fascinating article entitled Guido van Rossum’s Ambitious Plans for Improving Python Performance.
-The video interview touches on performance only briefly, but is still interesting.
+The video interview touches on performance only briefly but is still interesting.
 The rest of the article gives a lot of helpful background and links on the topic, showing what the core team will be working on for the next several releases.

 I’m for one am looking forward to seeing what they can do, and I’ll continue working in this “fast enough” language where I can be highly productive in the meantime!